russell13192/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

 I elected to implement the Convolutional Neural Network as described in Nvidia's "End To End Learning For Self-Driving Cars" research paper (https://arxiv.org/pdf/1604.07316.pdf).
-I feed the network in an input shape of (160,320,3)
+I feed the network in an input shape of (160,320,3) and the entire network architecture is a 9 layer network that consists of 9 layers with 5 Convolutional Layers and 3 Fully Connected Layers.

 #### 2. Attempts to reduce overfitting in the model